silaspe/maths/docs/rand.md

 Monastery day $6$ and I finally got the internet to work. $1500$ Lines.

-I'm now in another airbnb in snarf, this time in yazel.
+I'm now in another airbnb in Snarf, this time in Yazel.
 High ropes / zipline course today.

 Vineyards today.

-Leaving today.
+I'm now in another airbnb in Snarf, this time in Ske (which is the only place that I knew we were going to ahead of time).

 Pronunciations: